-Join Garrick Chow for an in-depth discussion in this video Combining patterns, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Combining patterns, part of Learning FL Studio.

 If you've worked with other digital audio work stations, or DAWs, it will definitely…take some time to get used to the way playlists work in FL Studio.…Unlike in many other apps, you don't have to dedicate a track to each individual instrument or sound.…Instead, you can create patterns that contain parts already mixed together and then drag…those onto a single track in the Playlist window to assemble your song.…For example, I previously put together this pattern we called Intro Drums, and it contains…a simple Kick, Snare, and Hi-hat beat.…(audio playing)…All right!
 So I want to make that part of my song.…

 Let's go back to the Playlist window, and here you have two main tools for getting your patterns into your project.…We have the Draw tool and the Paint tool.…Let's start with the Draw tool.…You can see it looks like a pencil.…Now, with this tool is selected, I'm going to go the menu at the top of the Playlist window…and make sure Intro Drums is selected.…That way FL Studio knows which pattern I want to place.…